YoeDistro/yoe-distro/docs/packages.md

   - `IMAGE_FEATURES += "packages-management"`
 - a ssh server must be enabled in the target image:
   - `IMAGE_FEATURES += "ssh-server-dropbear"`
+- see [yoe-simple-image](https://github.com/YoeDistro/meta-yoe/blob/master/recipes-core/images/yoe-simple-image.bb) for an example.
-- target system just be on the same network as your build computer.
+- target system must be on the same network as your build computer.
 - run `yoe_setup_feed_server <target ip address>`.
 This configures the target to fetch packages from your build computer.
 Alternatively you can set the MACHINE_IP environment variable.
 - run `yoe_feed_server`.
 This starts a web server that serves packages.